 Remember Noah’s night of binge drinking?
 His son, Ham, uncovered his father’s nakedness.
-Shem and Japeth, on the other hand, walked into the tent backwards with a blanket, refusing to see the shame, but covering their father’s disgraceful state.
+Shem and Japeth, on the other hand, walked into the tent backward with a blanket, refusing to see the shame, but covering their father’s disgraceful state.
 Ham was cursed as a result.

 He who covers over an offense promotes love, but whoever repeats the matter separates close friends.
 (Prov.
 17:9)

-Hatred stirs up dissension, but love covers over all wrongs (Prov.
+Hatred stirs up dissension, but love covers over all wrongs.
+(Prov.
 10:12)